simonneutert/shell-curry/_posts/2024-12-14-debian12-simon.md

 - lsd for a colorful `ls`
 - duc for a modern `du`
 - duf for a modern `df`

+## End Result

+The completed zshrc and zsh_aliases files can be found at the end of this guide.

 ## A word of warning